ntustison/Histograms/Text/abstract.md

 # Abstract {-}

-Magnetic resonance imaging using hyperpolarized gases has facilitated the novel visualization of airspaces, such as the human lung.
-The advent and refinement of these imaging techniques have furthered research avenues with respect to the growth, development, and pathologies of the pulmonary system.
-In conjunction with the improvements associated with image acquisition, multiple image analysis strategies have been proposed and developed for the quantification of hyperpolarized gas images with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically-oriented categories based on functional ventilation levels.
-Given the functional nature of these images and the consequent complexity of the segmentation task, many of these algorithmic approaches reduce the complex spatial image intensity information to intensity-only considerations, particularly those associated with the intensity histogram.
-Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient imaging features, such as ventilation defects---an identified correlate of lung pathophysiology.
-In this work, we demonstrate the interrelatedness of the most common approaches for intensity-only (e.g., histogram), ventilation segmentation of hyperpolarized gas lung imaging for driving voxelwise classification.
-We evaluate the underlying assumptions associated with each approach and show how these assumptions lead to suboptimal performance.
-We then illustrate how a convolutional neural network can be constructed in a multi-scale, hierarchically feature-based (i.e., spatial) manner which circumvents the problematic issues associated with existing intensity-only approaches.
-Importantly, we provide the entire evaluation framework, including this newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools (ANTs) library.
+Magnetic resonance imaging using hyperpolarized gases has facilitated the novel visualization of airspaces, such as the human lung, which has furthered research into the growth, development, and pathologies of the pulmonary system.
+In conjunction with the innovations associated with image acquisition, multiple image analysis strategies have been proposed and refined for the quantification of hyperpolarized gas images with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically-oriented categories based on ventilation levels.
+Given the functional nature of these images and the consequent sophistication of the segmentation task, many of these algorithmic approaches reduce the complex spatial image intensity information to intensity-only considerations, which can be contextualized in terms of the intensity histogram.
+Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient imaging features, such as ventilation defects---a well-studied correlate of lung pathophysiology.
+In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance.
+We then illustrate how a convolutional neural network leverages multi-scale spatial information to circumvent the problematic issues associated with existing histogram-based approaches.
+Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem (ANTsX).

 \newpage